olton/mina-node-monitor/server/SERVER-DOCS.md

 - `COMAPRE` - send alert when height different with nodes defined in parameter `comparison`
 - `PRICE` - send Mina price
 - `REWARDS` - send info about last winning block and block coinbase
+- `UPTIME` - send info about address position in uptime leaderboard

 **Values for restart: `restartStateSyncedRules`**
 - `MAX` - restart when height less than max block length